WilliamKluge/CMPT120-Project/README.md

   <a href="http://www.pygame.org/wiki/GettingStarted#Pygame Installation">their website</a> for details.

 ## Project Structure
+* CommandFramework<br>
+  Contains code related to how the user's input is interpreted as commands
 * <b>EntityFramework</b><br>
   Contains code related to constructing the
   <a href="http://www.richardlord.net/blog/ecs/what-is-an-entity-framework.html">entity framework</a>